-Students learn about sheep production in the United States and especially in California.
+Students analyze sheep production in the United States and especially in California.
 Examines breeds, breeding practices, feeding equipment, and the problems of general care and management.
 Students are introduced to fattening lambs, establishment of farm flocks, and the use of range lands.
-The laboratory provides practical work with the college flock including essential Management skills.
+The laboratory provides practical work with the college flock including essential management skills.